arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 In early versions of Name Sans, the apertures of letters like `C`, `S`, & `a` were very “closed” in Display styles, and more open in Text styles.
 The logic was that, with tighter spacing in the Display styles, tighter aperatures kept letters more self-contained.
 But, as I contended with coming up with an explanation rooted in actual examples from Subway mosaics, I had to admit that this solution was too much of an invention of my own.
 It was too closely following type trends of the last few years – hardly something that would be *obvious* to the folks making signs many decades ago.
 So, I adjusted my terminals to be at a more obvious placement and angle.
 I prioritized what would make strokes appear to end with roughly-square ends, and what would be visually similar across the family.

 ![Name Sans Display, v0.3 vs v0.5](name_sans-v03_v05-display.svg)
+*In earlier versions of Name Sans, opening shapes of many characters were tight, in response to other popular & historical grotesque typefaces.
+They have since been widened to more closely reflect observed lettering of the NYC mosaics.*

 A partial exception to this comes in the Ultra styles, which are pretty unabashedly of my own invention, exagerating the system into purely-display styles.
 Here, the apertures do close off to avoid overly-large whitespaces in text.

 ![Name Sans Ultra, v0.3 vs v0.5](name_sans-v03_v05-display_ultra.svg)
+*Apertures were opened up – but only a bit – in Ultra weights.
+Counters were adjusted from circular to elliptical shaping to present of more-serious tone.*

 An example, though with slightly different logic, is the way lowercase are constructed.
 These have joints that have smooth rather than sharp connections.
 Because the lowercase had to be invented from a relatively-sparse set of examples, one of the bigger decisions was whether to connect bowls to stems in letters like `n` and `b` with a smooth connection, as in “neo-grotesque” fonts like Helvetica, or whether to connect these with sharp connections, more in line with “humanist” gothic fonts like Franklin Gothic.